minghui1994/HTMLDemo/Javascript.md

 6. number
 7. object

-Three ways to declare variables.
+Three ways to declare variables. **Good Practice: Use only let and const**

 <h4> 1) Using var keyword</h4>

-var can be use throughout the program.
+* var can be use throughout the program.

 ```javascript
 var myName = "Boo"; //String variable
 var myNumber = 100; //number variable